 SQLMesh comes with predefined variables that can be used in your queries.
 They are automatically set by the SQLMesh runtime.

-These variables are related to time and comprise a combination of prefixes (start, end, execution) and postfixes (date, ds, ts, epoch, millis).
+These variables are mostly related to time and comprise a combination of prefixes (start, end, execution) and postfixes (date, ds, ts, epoch, millis).

 - start - The inclusive starting interval of a model run.